40-Pin Extension

 Tip

-SPI Loopback Test
+SPI Loopback Testing

 This test controls the SPI interface through SHELL commands to verify data transmission and reception functions.